Bapuji Bua – Folk God of the Villages of Maharashtra

 The Legend of Bapuji Bua:

-On one day while meditating, Lord Shiva found that his devotees were in difficulties and agonies.
-Therefore, to give them relief, he appeared in the form of a solid stone in a corral in Kadape village.
+One day, while meditating, Lord Shiva found that his devotees were in difficulties and agonies.
+Therefore, to relieve them, he appeared as a solid stone in a corral in Kadape village.
 This stone came out of the ground and was firm at the base.
-The corral belonged to a person name Bapu Gawali who was a milkman.
+The corral belonged to a person named Bapu Gawali, who was a milkman.

 Thus, worried and flabbergasted from the incident, he went to his home and slept that night.
-In the early morning, he had a dream in which he saw Lord Shiva, who told him that he had appeared in the corral and would stay there permanently to help his devotees.
+In the early morning, he dreamed of seeing Lord Shiva, who told him he had appeared in the corral and would stay there permanently to help his devotees.

-Bapu Gawali was very happy with this dream, and he told this to his wife.
-Then they went to the corral and did Puja and offered a prayer to the stone.
-When villagers of Kadape came to know about this incident, they also joined them.
-They decided to name this form of Lord Shiva as Bapuji Bua that was the name of the person who first found it.
+Bapu Gawali was very happy with this dream and told his wife about it.
+Then they went to the corral, did Puja, and prayed to the stone.
+When the Kadape villagers learned about this incident, they joined them.
+They decided to name this form of Lord Shiva as Bapuji Bua, the name of the person who first found it.

-This story is particularly related to the Bapuji Bua temple in Kadape, which is one of the most popular temples of Bapuji Bua in Maharashtra.
+This story is mainly related to the Bapuji Bua temple in Kadape, one of the most popular temples of Bapuji Bua in Maharashtra.

-But upon further research, I found that there are different beliefs among people about Bapuji Bua in different villages.
+However, upon further research, I found that people have different beliefs about Bapuji Bua in different villages.
 For some Hindus, Bapuji Bua is not a form of Lord Shiva but is one of their ancestors.
-Therefore, the worship of him may also be a form of ancestral worship.
+Therefore, his worship may also be a form of ancestral worship.

-It is not known why the name Bapuji Bua was given to their ancestors, and how did the villagers from different villages end up giving the same name to their ancestors.
+It is unknown why the name Bapuji Bua was given to their ancestors, and how the villagers from different villages ended up giving the same name to their ancestors.
 As far as I know, this deity has been worshipped for hundreds of years.

 The word Bapu is a term of respectful compellation for a male.
 It also means father.
-It seems to be originated from the word Baap that means father in Marathi and other Indian languages.
+It seems to originate from the word Baap, which means father in Marathi and other Indian languages.

 The word bua is used for male sadhus in Marathi.
 It is also used for adult males.